The Right Foods Provide Power: The Power to Prevent Skin Damage and The Power to Promote Skin Regeneration

 Changes in skin texture.
 As you age, your skin often becomes more rough and dry.
 That’s because your skin just doesn't hold onto moisture as well.
 And it doesn't matter how many glasses of water you drink--the loss of natural oils in our skin predisposes us to dry, rough skin as we

-Loss of radiance and changes in microvasculature.
+Loss of radiance and changes in the microvasculature.
 Microvasculature is the medical term for the small blood vessels in our skin.
 Some people report that their skin looks more "sallow" as they age, meaning that they no longer have that healthy glow or radiance of youthful skin.
-It’s believed that some of that is due to less blood flow through the tiny blood vessels that supply your
+It’s believed that some of that is due to less blood flow through the tiny blood vessels that supply your skin.

 Just as in ancient Egypt, this emphasis on preserving youthful skin was present in many of the advanced ancient civilizations, from China to the Middle East to India.
 Ayurvedic medicine, one of the most ancient medical traditions, had extensive descriptions of skin care techniques.

 Practiced in India and other South Asian countries, ancient Ayurvedic texts describe skin care products (oils, powders, herbal waters) as well as ingested treatments.
 It's been reported that the ancient texts described over 200 herbs, minerals, and fats to maintain the health and beauty of the skin.

 Their rationale for use centered around principles of anti-aging activity that we recognize today.
 In fact, many of the skin-saving foods we recommend today target the same exact areas: cell regeneration, radiance, anti-inflammatory properties, and others.